dwhiffing/fury/content/warsaw/rs/army/body.md

 The key divergence from the historical occurring in the Northern Fury world is that the influence and pressure from Moscow is even stronger than it was.
-Belgrade was actively courted to re-join the Warsaw Pact, which it did in the latter half of ‘93.
+Belgrade was actively courted to re-join the Warsaw Pact, which it is very likely to do at any moment and de-facto has in some ways.
 NATO, very aware and concerned over this possibility was somewhat more circumspect in its support of the independent Slovenian and Croatian governments and is now cautiously avoiding confrontation.
 UN, NATO and EU monitoring and peacekeeping forces remain in place in both Bosnia and Croatia, but the Soviet veto in the UN Security council has blunted the teeth of their mandates, hence there is a much less aggressive NATO stance and reduced forces.

 ![](/assets/images/warsaw/rs/army/image1.png)

-The armies of the VSCG are arrayed as depicted in the map obtained at the CIA link
+The armies of the VSCG are arrayed as depicted in the map obtained at the CIA link above:
-above:

 ![](/assets/images/warsaw/rs/army/image2.png)

+Structurally the VSCG is not unified, although based along Soviet designs there is little to no consistency and the forces exhibit a wide range of training, leadership and equipment.
+Some elements are battle hardened and very capable while some, primarily in the 2<sup>nd</sup>
+Army are little more than well armed gangs.
+Operations at higher than Brigade level will likely be challenging.
+Much of the equipment of the original JNA wound up in Serbia although there is some discrepancy and wide variations in some areas.

 ![](/assets/images/warsaw/rs/army/image3.jpg)